Exhep Enoxaparin 40 Mg | 300 mg

 Important considerations

-• Bleeding Risk: As Exhep is a blood thinner, it increases the risk of bleeding.
+• Bleeding Risk: As Exhep is a blood thinner, afterward it increases the risk of bleeding.
 Patients should be careful while shaving, using sharp objects, or engaging in activities with a higher risk of injury.

 • Drug Interactions: Certain medications, such as aspirin and NSAIDs, can increase the risk of bleeding when taken with Exhep.
 It is crucial to inform your doctor about all the medications you are taking, including herbal supplements and vitamins.